ringcentral/ringcentral-api-docs/docs/webinar/registrants.md

 * Track from where a user may have heard of a webinar
 * Provide each attendee with a unique join URL
 * Correlate an attendee of a webinar to an identity in some external system

+## Managing your registration preferences

+The RingCentral Webinar client application can be used to easily edit and manage webinars, sessions and their settings.
+However, those same settings can also be managed programmatically via the [update registration session](https://developers.ringcentral.com/api-reference/Registration-Management/rcwRegUpdateSession) preferences operation.
+Here are some of the registration preferences you can manage in this way:

+* Turn on/off registration via the `registrationStatus` preference
+* Obtain a quick summary of how many people have registered via the `registrantCount` property
+* Determine if the webinar session has any "real" registrants (non-test registrants)
+* Cause registration to close after a certain number of registrants via the `autoCloseLimit` preference
+* Suppress RingCentral from sending any registration emails via the `suppressEmails` preference
+* Enable/prevent attendees from joining from multiple devices using the `preventMultipleDeviceJoins` preference

 ## Hosting a custom join webinar or cancel registration page